What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 \subsubsection{Curriculum Learning for Deployment-Grade Generalization}

-Our goal is to deploy a multi‑class vendor classifier that operates reliably under real-world conditions—where device metadata is often sparse, noisy, or incomplete.
-To align training with this target setting while ensuring stable convergence, we adopt a two-phase curriculum learning strategy that transitions from clean, high-precision supervision to full-spectrum, deployment-grade inputs (Figure~\ref{fig:cl}).
+Our goal is to deploy a multi-class vendor classifier that operates reliably under real-world conditions—where device metadata is often sparse, noisy, or incomplete.
+To align training with this target setting while ensuring stable convergence, we adopt a two-phase curriculum learning strategy that transitions from clean, high-precision supervision to full-spectrum, deployment-grade inputs (Fig.~\ref{fig:cl}).

-In Phase I, we instruction-tune on the 35K high-signal subset where features like \texttt{remote\_hostname} provide strong vendor cues, allowing the model to learn unambiguous input–label mappings.
-In Phase II, we continue training on the full 216K dataset, reflecting deployment conditions: long-tail vendor distributions, noisy or missing fields, and real-world heterogeneity.
-By anchoring early learning in high-confidence patterns and gradually exposing the model to harder, noisier cases, this curriculum mirrors practical usage scenarios and promotes robust generalization under partial observability.
+A curriculum is well-suited to our problem because metadata difficulty varies substantially across devices: distinctive OUIs or clean hostnames offer strong vendor cues, whereas long-tail devices exhibit ambiguity, aliasing, or missing fields.
+A staged approach allows the model to first internalize high-confidence input–label relationships before being exposed to the broader distribution of harder, noisier examples.
+Similar curricula are widely used in large-scale LLM fine-tuning, where they help structure learning and promote generalization~\citep{brown2020language, wang2024curriculum, zhang2025beyond, wu2025progressive}.
+In \textit{Phase I (High-Signal Training)}, we instruction-tune on the 35K high-signal subset, where fields such as \texttt{remote\_hostname} provide reliable vendor cues.
+This establishes a foundation of unambiguous mappings.
+In \textit{Phase II (Deployment-Grade Training)}, we continue training on the full 216K dataset, which reflects deployment conditions: long-tail vendor distributions and increasingly ambiguous dentifiers.
+Building upon the structured representations learned in Phase I, the model can now adapt to the variability inherent in real-world device profiles.